What if I Don't Earn an Income? Do I Still File a Tax Return?

 If you didn't earn any income in the last tax year, you're not obligated to file a tax return.
 The IRS has minimum income requirements that change annually based on inflation as well as your tax status, such as single, married filing separately or jointly, head of household, etc. When you fall below the threshold, you are not required to file a federal tax return.
 There are, however, some good reasons to file even when you earn little or no income.

 If you had very low or no income last year and are not required to file, you may wish to file anyway to claim certain refundable tax credits.
 Refundable tax credits can provide you with a tax refund even when you do not work.
-For example, as of 2016, you may qualify for the Earned Income Tax Credit or the Additional Child Tax Credit, which are refundable tax credits.
+For example, you may qualify for the Earned Income Tax Credit or the Additional Child Tax Credit, which are refundable tax credits.

 Even if you earned very little last year, you might wish to file a tax return simply to get back any taxes withheld from your pay.
 This usually happens when a taxpayer is employed for only a small part of the calendar year.
 Also, if you're attending college or a higher education program and earn little or no income, you may wish to file a return to take advantage of the American Opportunity credit.